SYCHOANALYTIC writers tend

 silence the rage.
 But none of these attempts to distract

-all, but an infant crying because she has been abandoned?
-Ignoring her and
+but a frightened infant crying because he or she has been abandoned?
+Ignoring

-walking away wont silence her crying.
-The only way to soothe her is
+the infant and walking away wont silence the crying.
+The only way to soothe

 The Rage Continues: